NatuLe/NatuLe.github.io/README.md

   - Studying for PhD related to finance currently.

 - **Research Focus**:
-  - Topics related to probability theory,statistical mechanics and financial technology.
+  - Topics related to probability theory,statistics and financial technology.

 - **Technical Skills**:
   - Proficient in several programming languages and tools, including Python, Matlab, R, and LaTeX.

-- **Achievements**:
-  - Recipient of national awards in mathematical modeling contests.

 ## Interests